santogiovanni/online-blood-bank/README.md

 ### Estimated Languages and Frameworks:
 * Frontend language --> HTML, CSS, JavaScript to build UI.
 Not sure whether to incorporate a frontend framework such as React for a more interactive UI.

-* Backend language --> most likely Python to build the application server
+* Backend language --> Java to build the application server

-* Database Module --> one of the following three databases: MySQL, PostgreSQL, or MongoDB
+* Database Module --> H2 Database

 * Containerization Module --> Use Docker to build and package container images